ColinNg/GSTouchesShowingWindow-Xamarin/README.md

+# GSTouchesShowingWindow-Xamarin

+This is a port of Lukáš Petr's [GSTouchesShowingWindow-Swift](https://github.com/LukasCZ/GSTouchesShowingWindow-Swift).

+My port is crashy and buggy, but it works for making short App Preview videos.

+I haven't had time to update this README file, so its original contents are below.

+--

 # GSTouchesShowingWindow-Swift

 A simple tool that automatically **shows all touches** inside your app as they are happening, using a circular image indicator.
 It's useful for creating **App Previews** for the App Store or any kind of **app videos** where you need to demonstrate some rich user interaction that would be hard to showcase otherwise.